yo-yo-yo-jbo/android_appsec_intro/README.md

 ### Content URIs
 `Content URIs` are URIs referencing data exposed by a Content Provider.
 They typically passed inside Intents or Bundles, and, as I mentioned before, might pose a serious risk regarding private data App read\write.

+## Native code - JNI
+Android Apps also supports `Java Native Interface (JNI)`, which is a mechanism to call functionality coded in C\C++, and vice-versa.
+JNI support is important for performance, as well as using libraries not ported to Java.
+The security implications of JNI code are vast: since C\C++ are unsafe languages (Java is a managed language), memory corruption vulnerabilities are a huge risk.
+Of course, JNI code is shipped as *.so files in App packages, so they are signed.